 sudo docker images --help

-We can pull the new image to the current directory with the command:
+You can pull the new image to the current directory with the command:

-You can replace <image name> with hundreds of images found on Docker Hub like CentOS, MySQL, mariaDB, Python, etc.
+It’s possible to replace with hundreds of images found on Docker Hub like CentOS, redis, mariaDB, Python, etc.

 sudo docker images -q

 -f is the filter flag.
-If we wanted to list all images that are not dangling – tagged or referenced by a container – we would use the command:
+If you want to list all images that are not dangling (tagged or referenced by a new container), use the following command in the command line:

 docker run <image_name>

-We’ll run the Ubuntu image.
-So the command will be:
+We will run the MySQL image.
+As such, the command will be:

-Here –name MyContainer is simply how we want to name the running process, while -it ubuntu bash, names which container we’re running.
+Here –name MyContainer is how we wish to call the running process, while -it mysql bash names which container we are running.

-Nowe we can open another terminal window, SSH into the server and run the command:
+Now, open another terminal window.
+SSH into the server, and run the Docker ps command:

 sudo docker ps -a

-We can now see that the container named MyContainer is now running.
+As you can see, the container named MyContainer is now running.
 To stop the container, issue the following command:

 sudo docker stop MyContainer

-If we wish to see the top process of a container we can run the command:
+If you wish to see the top process of a container, we can run this command:

 sudo docker kill MyContainer